 Mobile and IoT apps can be threats to security, mainly because user convenience is a greater priority and there is a lack of urgency to address the problem.
 We explored mobile and IoT security risks in a recent CIO Insight survey of IT and security professionals.

 Malware Is a Bigger Threat to Mobile Apps

 Eighty-four percent of the IT and security practitioners surveyed are very concerned about the threat malware poses to mobile apps, while 66% worry about threats to IoT apps.

 Fifty-eight percent are concerned about getting hacked through IoT apps, and 53% worry about mobile apps being hacked.
 Yet, 44% aren’t taking any preventive measures, and 11% are not sure whether their organization is taking any steps to prevent attacks.

 Seventy-nine percent of the respondents said mobile apps increase security risks significantly or very significantly, and 75% said the same about IoT apps.

-63% are not confident that their organization is aware of all the mobile apps their employees use.
+However, 63% of respondents are not confident that their organization is aware of all the mobile apps their employees use.
 They estimate the average to be 472 apps.

 Because of pressure to ensure ease of use of mobile and IoT apps, their security is not a priority.
-62% of respondents rated user convenience important when deploying mobile apps, and 68% did the same for IoT apps.
+Sixty-two percent of respondents rated user convenience important when deploying mobile apps, and 68% did the same for IoT apps.

 On average, only 29% of mobile apps and 20% of IoT apps are tested.
 30% of tested mobile apps and 38% of tested IoT apps contain significant vulnerabilities.

-69% of respondents said pressure on the development team is why mobile apps contain vulnerable code.
-75% said the same reason applies to IoT apps.
+All told, 69% of respondents said pressure on the development team is why mobile apps contain vulnerable code.
+Seventy-five percent said the same reasoning applies to IoT apps.